 Montana lawmakers seek to make Native America a destination

-This Dec.
-12, 2012 file photo shows a sign welcoming visitors to the Blackfeet Indian reservation in Browning, Mont.
+A sign welcomes visitors to the Blackfeet Indian reservation in Browning, Mont.
 Montana might be known internationally for such recreational jewels as Glacier and Yellowstone national parks, but Native Americans say the state is losing an opportunity by failing to develop and promote its vast tribal lands as tourist destinations.

 Add your comments below